mktcode/simplor-website/docs/CONSUMER.md

 You might notice that the response comes as an array.
 This will always be the case, no matter if you request one or more responses.
 But it will always contain the number of response values you requested.
 The last argument always has to be the `requestId`.
 In this example we don't use it but in most cases you will need it.

 The type of the array you receive in your callback depends on the adapter.
 An adapter can return a boolen value, an integer or a string.
-What type the adapter returns is fixed in most cases.
-But an adapter can also decide what type to return each time it is invoked, based on the data it fetches or other factors.
+What type the adapter returns is fixed in most cases but an adapter can also decide what type to return each time it is invoked, based on the data it fetches or other factors.

 That means, depending on the adapter, it might be necessary to implement a callback for each type the adapter can return.